Vekaltor/react-chat/README.md

 # React - chat
 An application for communication between friends.
-The assumptions of apliakajic are to create something similar to Facebook.
+The assumptions of app are to create something similar to Facebook.

 So far, I've implemented login/registration using my API, and additionally, I've created a socket.io server for real-time communication between users.
 Users can text each other and see who is online of their friends.